-Key dates for the awards
+Key date for the award

-– Deadline for application submission: February 15th, 2024
+Deadline for application submission: Monday, February 16, 2026.

 IPVS Early Career Research Training Award

 The objective of the Award is to fund short training opportunities for students and early career researchers for training they are unable to receive at their home institutions.
 The training should be related to papillomavirus research (either basic science, clinical research or public health).
-This could include for example visiting another group’s research lab or institution to learn a specific technique, attending a short course or a workshop on a topic related to HPV research, clinical research training opportunities, or working on a focused research project with a collaborator.
+This could include, for example, visiting another group’s research lab or institution to learn a specific technique, attending a short course or a workshop on a topic related to HPV research, clinical research training opportunities, or working on a focused research project with a collaborator.

 ELIGIBILITY CRITERIA